2017 Turku attack: 26 August – 7 February

 On 26 August, NBI reported that they had released the second suspect arrested on 23 August and cleared the person of all charges.
 On 27 August, it was reported that Abderrahman Mechkah was not the main suspect's real name, nor was he 18-years old as previously thought.
-He was later confirmed to be 22-year-old Abderrahman Bouanane.
+He was later confirmed to be 22-year-old Abderrahman Bouanane (born 25 October 1994).
 Two of the remanded suspects were released and cleared of all charges on 31 August.
 Reports also described the suspect placed under an international arrest warrant as a 23-year-old Finnish citizen born in Uzbekistan suspected of supporting Bouanane's radical thoughts.
 (As of September 2018, the wanted suspect had contacted NBI with the intent to clear the matter, but he had not been questioned nor was his exact location known.)
 NBI commented that the investigation will continue for months in part due to the need to translate Arabic material.

 The fourth remanded accessory suspect was released from detention and cleared of charges on 1 September, leaving Bouanane as the only one remaining in custody.
 Bouanane was ordered on 12 October by the district court to undergo a psychiatric evaluation—a request he had made early into the investigation; the results determined that Bouanane was fully aware of his actions.
 On 19 October, the Finnish Government established an independent inquiry team to investigate the stabbing and provide recommendations on how new attacks could be prevented.
 NBI held a press conference on 7 February 2018 to report that the investigation was concluded and the material, spanning some 1,400 pages, would be forwarded to the Finnish Prosecution Office.
 During the same press conference, the Finnish Security Intelligence Service reiterated that there was no apparent need to change the terrorist threat level from level two ("elevated").